Nanometre: Etymology

 The name combines the SI prefix nano- (from the Ancient Greek νάνος, nanos, "dwarf") with the parent unit name metre (from Greek μέτρον, metron, "unit of measurement").

 Usage

-Nanotechnologies are based on phenomena typically occurring on a scale of nanometres (see nanoscopic scale).
+Nanotechnologies are based on physical processes which occur on a scale of nanometres (see nanoscopic scale).

 The nanometre is often used to express dimensions on an atomic scale: the diameter of a helium atom, for example, is about 0.06 nm, and that of a ribosome is about 20 nm.
 The nanometre is also commonly used to specify the wavelength of electromagnetic radiation near the visible part of the spectrum: visible light ranges from around 400 to 700 nm.
 The ångström, which is equal to 0.1 nm, was formerly used for these purposes.

 Since the late 1980s, in usages such as the 32 nm and the 22 nm semiconductor node, it has also been used to describe typical feature sizes in successive generations of the ITRS Roadmap for miniaturized semiconductor device fabrication in the semiconductor industry.